Chirk: Etymology

 The name of the town in English, Chirk, derives from the name of the River Ceiriog, which itself may mean "the favoured one".
-The Welsh place name, Y Waun, is literarally "The Moor".
+The Welsh place name, Y Waun, is literally "The Moor".

 History and heritage

 Chirk Castle, a National Trust property, is a medieval castle.
 Two families are associated with the town and its castle: the Trevor family of Brynkinallt and the Myddelton family.
 The Hughes of Gwerclas, a family descended from the ancient kings of Powys Fadog, also lived in the area for many years.

-Other attractions in the town include a section of Offa's Dyke and the Chirk Aqueduct, part of a larger World Heritage Site including Pontcysyllte aqueduct, on the Llangollen Canal, built in 1801 by Thomas Telford.
+Other aspects of the town include a section of Offa's Dyke and the Chirk Aqueduct, part of a larger World Heritage Site including Pontcysyllte aqueduct, on the Llangollen Canal, built in 1801 by Thomas Telford.
 The Glyn Valley Tramway terminated on the canal near the mainline railway station.

 The parish church of St Mary's is a Grade I listed building.
-The current church building was begun during the 11th century by the Normans, although it is believed that an older llan, dedicated to St Tysilio, had existed on the site.
-Indeed, the current church was dedicated to St Tysilio until the late 15th or early 16th century, after which it was re-dedicated to St Mary.
+The church building was begun during the 11th century by the Normans, although it is believed that an older llan, dedicated to St Tysilio, had pre-existed on the site.
+The existing church was dedicated to St Tysilio until the late 15th or early 16th century, after which it was re-dedicated to St Mary.
 Today, the church is a member of the Open Church Network and participates in the Sacred Space Project.

-Chirk was formerly a coal mining community with coal being worked from the 17th to the 20th century.
+Chirk was formerly a coal mining community from the 17th to the 20th century.
 The two largest collieries were Black Park (one of the oldest in the north of Wales) and Brynkinallt (Bryncunallt).
 These coal mines have now closed.

 Chirk was a coaching stop on the old mail coach route along the A5 from London to Holyhead.

-The Chester to Ruabon railway had been extended south to Shrewsbury by 1848, with stations at Llangollen Road (Whitehurst Halt, near Pentre) and Chirk; the Castle owners insisted that the railway not be visible to them and that the station be well outside the town lest it encourage the populace to travel.
+The Chester to Ruabon railway had been extended south to Shrewsbury by 1848, with stations at Llangollen Road (Whitehurst Halt, near Pentre) and Chirk; the Castle owners insisted that the railway not be visible to them and that the station be well outside the town lest it should encourage the populace to travel.
 South of the town a railway viaduct was constructed by Henry Robertson to take the line over the Ceiriog Valley.

 The Llangollen branch of the Shropshire Union Canal runs through Chirk.
 The canal crosses the Ceiriog Valley (from England into Wales) along Thomas Telford's aqueduct.
-Telford's aqueduct runs alongside the railway viaduct before the canal enters the Chirk Tunnel.
+The aqueduct runs alongside the railway viaduct before the canal enters the Chirk Tunnel.